CorazonJW/BARTsp/tutorial/HPV_negative_OSCC_vignette.md

 geneset <- construct_BART_geneset_input(genes)
 ```

-# 6. Run BART
+## 6. Run BART

-Decreasingly-expressed genes are used to predict TFs active at upstream in the trajectory
+Decreasingly-expressed genes are used to predict TFs active at upstream in the trajectory.
-Increasingly-expressed genes are used to predict TFs active at downstream in the trajectory
+Increasingly-expressed genes are used to predict TFs active at downstream in the trajectory.

 ```{r, echo=TRUE, results='markup'}
 # Decreasingly-expressed genes (to predict TFs at upstream )